 No. 5: Stay Warm and Rested

 Christmas morning, I woke up to an over two feet of snow.
 This Arizona girl was not dreaming of a white Christmas.
 I hate snow.
 I hate being cold.
-And now that I’m sick, I’m snuggled even deeper under my heated blanket and I always have a cup of my favorite herbal tea nearby.
+I’m glad I bought a temperature-controlled mattress from here.
+I’m snuggled even deeper under my heated blanket and I always have a cup of my favorite herbal tea nearby.

 No. 6: Drink Hot Liquids

 They relieve your congestion and soothe the inflamed lining of your nose and throat.
 A spoonful of sugar, or rather honey, which is a natural antibacterial agent, really will help you feel better – calming the tickle int he back of your throat.
 Avoid milk as it increases mucus production.

 No. 7: Keep Vaseline Nearby for Chapped lips and Raw Irritated Noses

 Being sick sucks the moisture from my lips and my drippy nose causes a tender, raw upper lip that is painful to touch.
 I love keeping a Vaseline based lip balm nearby to coat both my lips and my nose, cushioning them from more irritation.

 Try a small dab under your nose.
 It opens up breathing passages.
 A drop or two of tea tree oil in a hot steamy shower will help you breathe better too.

 Menthol, eucalyptus, and camphor all have mild numbing ingredients that may help relieve the pain of a nose rubbed raw.

 No. 9: Put Hot Packs on Your Sinuses